A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 1. Who is your ideal client?

 When you’re defining your ideal client, it’s important to be as specific as possible.
 Don’t just think about demographics like age, gender, or location.
-Think about their personality, their values, and their interests.
-What motivates them?
-What are their goals?
+Think about their personality, values, and interests.

 2. What are their pain points?